 We’ll be going alphabetically by surname from this point on, meaning we start with A. J. Buckley, whom CSI: NY fans will know as Adam Ross.
 For a Disney connection, he’s Nash in The Good Dinosaur (and Disney Infinity) and has also appeared in recurring roles in Supernatural/Ghostfacers (Ed Zeddmore), Justified (Danny Crowe) and a few Marvel animated productions, which didn’t belong to Disney at the time.

 Next up we have Robert Clotworthy.
-Gamers probably know him best as the voice of Jim Rayner in the Starcraft II games, but he also appeared in The Young and the Restless for eleven years and Days of Our Lives for two, and has played various minor roles in Two and a Half Men and The Big Bang Theory.
-He’s also appeared in DC and Marvel properties (in the case of Marvel, both before and after the Disney takeover) and has a minor Square Enix connection as another “Additional Voices” credit in FFXV.
+Some probably know him best as the voice of Jim Rayner in the Starcraft II games, but he also appeared in The Young and the Restless for eleven years and Days of Our Lives for two, and has played various minor roles in Two and a Half Men and The Big Bang Theory.
+He’s also appeared in DC and Marvel properties (in the case of Marvel, both roles were before and after the Disney takeover) and has a minor Square Enix connection as another “Additional Voices” credit in FFXV.

 You might also already know Bob Joles!
 As I post this in January 2017, we’re just one game away from my Marathon Journal coverage of Dirge of Cerberus, where he appears as the voice of Grimoire Valentine, and we’ll be seeing him again in Kingdom Hearts in Birth by Sleep, where he’s the voice of Sneezy the Dwarf.
 Since I’ve already written his bio for those two games, I think I’ll hold off on him here!